 Parents’ own needs will need to be addressed and supported.
-Sometimes access to appropriate treatment resources is limited, which may cause delays in providing services however the child’s needs must not be put on hold without a contingency plan.
+This can be achieved through appropriate treatment to meet their needs accessed through the local drug and alcohol treatment service.
+Whilst the parent(s) are being assessed to avoid any delays in providing services the child’s needs must not be put on hold without a contingency plan.

 Confidentiality is important in developing trust between drug-using parents and staff in agencies working with them in relation to their substance misuse, however, practitioners must always act in the best interests of the child and not prioritise their therapeutic relationship with the adult.

-When a woman with a substance misuse and/or alcohol problem attends for antenatal care, she should be encouraged to contact the Substance Misuse Team for assessment and advice on the treatment options available to her.
+When a woman with a substance misuse and/or alcohol problem attends for antenatal care, she should be encouraged to contact the local drug and alcohol service for assessment and advice on the treatment options available to her.